Ainash-Toleu/leaflet-challenge/README.md

-# leaflet-challenge
-Homework for University of Minnesota
+# Leaflet - Visualizing Data with Leaflet

-In this homework, I visualize earthquake data provided by United States Geological Survey by creating map using Leaflet.
+In this project, I visualize earthquake data provided by United States Geological Survey by creating map using Leaflet.